BentoBoxWorld/docs/docs/addons/CauldronWitchery/index.md

 ??? question "Can I add more books?"
     Yes, just create a new file under `books` directory.
 File must be named `[book_id]-[locale_code].yml` and it must start with `[book_id]:`.

+## Customizable GUI's

+BentoBox 1.17 API introduced a function that allows to implement customizable GUI's.
+This addon is one of the first one which uses this functionality.
+We tried to be as simple as possible for customization, however, some features requires explanation.
+You can find more information how BentoBox custom GUI's works here: [Custom GUI's](/en/latest/Tutorials/generic/Customizable-GUI/)

+??? question "How can I customize GUI's"
+    To customize Addon GUI's you need to have version 2.0.
+This is a first version that has implemented them.
+Addon will create a new directory under `/plugins/BentoBox/addons/CauldronWitchery` with a name `panels`

+    Currently you can customize 2 GUI's:

+    - Stick Panel: `stick_panel` - panel that contains all magic sticks and users can purchase or get them.
+    - Recipe Panel: `recipe_panel` - panel that contains all recipes that are available for the magic stick.

+    Each GUI contains functions that is supported only by itself.

+??? question "What does `PREVIOUS`|`NEXT` button type?"
+    The PREVIOUS and NEXT button types allows creating automatic paging, when you have more sticks or recipes than spaces in GUI.
+    These types have extra parameters under data:

+    - `indexing` - indicates if button will show page number.

+    Example:
+    ```yaml
+        icon: TIPPED_ARROW:INSTANT_HEAL::::1
+        title: cauldron-witchery.gui.buttons.previous.name
+        description: cauldron-witchery.gui.buttons.previous.description
+        data:
+          type: PREVIOUS
+          indexing: true
+        action:
+          left:
+            tooltip: cauldron-witchery.gui.tips.click-to-previous
+    ```

+??? question "What does `RETURN` button type?"
+    The RETURN button type is available in recipe_panel.
+It allows returning to the sticks panel.

+    Example:
+    ```yaml
+        icon: OAK_DOOR
+        title: cauldron-witchery.gui.buttons.return.name
+        description: cauldron-witchery.gui.buttons.return.description
+        data:
+          type: RETURN
+        action:
+          left:
+            tooltip: cauldron-witchery.gui.tips.click-to-return
+    ```

+??? question "What is `STICK` button type?"
+    This button is available in stick_panel.
+    The STICK button creates a dynamic entry for a magic stick.
+Button will be filled only if there exist a magic stick.
+F.e. if you have only 3 magic sticks, but defined 7 spots for them in the GUI, then only 3 spots will be filled.
+Other spots will be left empty.

+    By default sticks will be ordered by their order numbers, however, you can specify a specific stick to be in a specific slot with `id` parameter under data.

+    ```yaml
+      data:
+        type: STICK
+        id: example_stick
+    ```

+    Specifying title, description and icon will overwrite dynammic generation based on database data.
+By default these values will be generated from database entries.
+    This button supports 2 different action types:

+    - RECIPES - opens a recipe view panel
+    - PURCHASE - purchases or gives the magic stick for a player.

+    Example:
+    ```yaml
+      data:
+        type: STICK
+      actions:
+        left:
+          type: RECIPES
+          tooltip: cauldron-witchery.gui.tips.left-click-to-view
+        right:
+          type: PURCHASE
+          tooltip: cauldron-witchery.gui.tips.right-click-to-buy
+    ```

+??? question "What is `RECIPE` button type?"
+    This button is available in recipe_panel.
+    The RECIPE button creates a dynamic entry for a recipe.
+Button will be filled only if there exist a recipe.
+F.e. if you have only 3 recipes, but defined 7 spots for level in the GUI, then only 3 spots will be filled.
+Other spots will be left empty.

+    By default recipes will be ordered by their order number and then by their reward item name.
+    Specifying title, description and icon will overwrite dynammic generation based on database data.
+By default these values will be generated from database entries.

+    Example:
+    ```yaml
+      data:
+        type: RECIPE
+    ```

 ## FAQ

 ??? question "How does recipes works?"